elephantrobotics/mycobot_docs/mycobot_280_JN_en/3-FunctionsAndApplications/6.developmentGuide/python/1_download.md

 ### Before use

 * Firmware burning.
 Firmware refers to the device "driver" stored inside the device.
 Only through firmware can the operating system implement the operation of a specific machine according to the standard device driver.
 Different versions of the robot arm need to burn different firmware (refer to the **MyStudio**chapter).
-* **M5 version** The Basic at the bottom needs to burn minirobot.
-After the burning is completed, select the **Transponder** function (this function is used to receive and forward the instructions sent by the Basic at the bottom to perform the target action), click `Press A`, and the **Atom: OK** prompt message appears, which means success.
-In addition, the latest version of atomMain is burned in the Atom at the end of the M5 version.
-It is burned by default at the factory, and there is no need to burn it yourself.
 * **Pi \ jetsonnano version** The latest version of atomMain is burned in the Atom at the end.
 It is burned by default at the factory, and there is no need to burn it yourself.
 * pymycobot installation.
 Open a console terminal (shortcut Win+R, enter cmd to enter the terminal), and enter the following command: